harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-kubernetes-category/modify-harness-delegate-kubernetes-api-client-timeout.md

 ---

 Harness Delegate uses Kubernetes Java client to make programmatic API calls to the Kubernetes server.
-For example, some common API calls include various REST API calls for CRUD operations for Kubernetes objects like ConfigMaps, Secrets, and so on.
+For example, CRUD API calls for Kubernetes objects like ConfigMaps, Secrets, and so on.

 ## Configuration